 This assessment can be used with any story.
-It emphasizes CCSSR1, Read Closely, then make logical inferences with evidence, and CCSSR2, Determine theme and summarize supporting details and ideas.
+It emphasizes CCSSR1-Read Closely, then make logical inferences with evidence, and CCSSR2-clarify the main/central idea of a passage; support important ideas with examples.

-1. Identify Sequence: What happened at the end?
-2. Infer Character Traits: What does trait mean?
-Name one character in the story.
-What is one trait you infer that character has?
+1. Identify Sequence:

+What happened at the end?

+2. Infer Character Traits:

+What does trait mean?

+Name one person the story

+What is one trait you infer that person has?

 Evidence: Explain why you think that.

-3. Identify Action: What is something that character does?
-Infer Motive: Why do you think that character does that?
+3. Identify Action: What is something that person does?

+Infer Motive: Why do you think that person does that?

 4. Summarize the passage in 3 sentences.
 Tell what is most important.

 5. Infer the message or theme: What does the writer want you understand because you read the story?

 Why do you think that is the message or theme?